 Which coloring tools should I use?

 There are a number of coloring tools and effects that can be applied, and altered, to help you both correct and grade your footage.
 Adobe Premiere is a good place to start:

 Let’s break down these tools a bit further, but remember …

-Don’t begin coloring your footage until you’ve read through the entire article because color is complex, and if you rush ahead you quite possibly will destroy image quality and leave production value on the table.
+Don’t begin coloring your footage until you’ve read through the entire article because color is complex, and if you rush ahead you could destroy image quality and leave production value on the table.

 1. White Balance

 White balance is the same thing in your camera as it will be in coloring programs.
 It describes the color temperature of your image.